REGISTRATION NOW OPEN FOR 2026

 Specialty MSK Shoulder Protocols

-Knowing when to offer patient injection therapy, what type and how often is key to improving many MSK disorders and avoiding unnecessary surgical interventions.
+Know when to offer patient injection therapy, what type and how often.
+This can be the key to improving many MSK disorders and avoiding unnecessary surgical interventions.

-Steroid, orthobiologics and novel injection treatments will be reviewed in key topics of the shoulder.
+Steroid, prolotherapy, orthobiologics (PRP) and novel injection treatments will be reviewed in key topics of the shoulder.

 Surgical Indications & Post Op Care